sbamboo/theaxolot77/articles/mc/server/1.21.3/source.md

 ## Hosting

-Given my previous hosting provider caused a lot of recurring dataloss and had generally slow support times, I have finally switched hosting provider.
+Given my previous hosting provider caused a lot of recurring dataloss and had generally slow support times, I have finally switched hosting provider.<br>
 The server is now generously hosted by @PigiBlossom!

 **Because of this the ip and port numbers have changed, please refer to the discord for the new adress!**